Easy Google Analytics 4: A Simple Guide on How It Works

 The tracking code needs to be added to every page you want to track, usually within the <head> section of your HTML.
 It’s a small snippet of code, but it’s essential for collecting data.

-If you want Google Analytics to tell you how many visitors are taking action on your website (like signing up for your newsletter, filling out a form, or buying a product), you need to set up conversion tracking.
+If you want Google Analytics to tell you how many visitors are taking action on your website (like signing up for your newsletter, filling out a form, or buying a product), you need to set up tracking for key events.

 GA4 can automatically track some of these things, like file downloads and video views, with its “Enhanced Measurement” feature.
 But there are a few limitations.

-For example, the video tracking only works with YouTube videos, and the form tracking might have issues if you’re also using a Facebook Pixel.
+For example, the video tracking works best with embedded YouTube videos, and the form tracking might have issues if you’re also using a Facebook Pixel.

 To turn on Enhanced Measurement, click the Admin cog at the bottom left of your GA4 screen, then click the “Data Streams” option.